skmorgane/biodiversity-course/schedule.md

     *  Class Activity: Group Projects

 * November 3: **Class Field Trip: Allen Hurlbert (Large-scale patterns and processes driving biodiversity)**
+    *  For those not attending the talk, here is the reading: [On the processes generating latitudinal richness gradients: identifying diagnostic patterns and predictions](https://doi.org/10.3389/fgene.2014.00420)

 * November 8: VOTE!
 NO CLASS